albdrani37-hash/FalconX/README.md

 ## Note
 This project is intended for academic exploration and interdisciplinary collaboration across physics, finance, and computational modeling.
 ## Pressure Model
+## Research Questions

+This project explores several key questions:

+- Can market pressure be formally defined as a measurable field derived from order flow and liquidity structure?
+- To what extent do liquidity constraints amplify pressure propagation in digital markets?
+- Can behavioral responses under volatility be modeled as amplification factors within a pressure system?
+- Is it possible to bridge discrete market microstructure signals with continuous flow-based representations?
 ### Conceptual Definition

 P = OFI × L × B